-Simple recommendations that will help you create a perfect text in form and content.
+Simple recommendations that will help you create a perfect text in form and content

 - Do not repeat your resume.

-Instead of repeating your experience and achievements at the previous job, use a cover letter to describe the details that were not included in the resume.
+Instead of repeating your experience and achievements at the previous job, use a cover letter to describe the details that were not included on the resume.
 A cover letter gives you freedom of action.
-Do not miss the chance to explain in detail the main points of your resume and tell a true story why you are suitable to the company.
+Do not miss the chance to explain in detail the main points of your resume and tell a true story why you are suitable for the company.
 Use simple sentences, you can even use your sense of humor.

 - Think about things that you can do for the company.